Why NOW is the Time to STOP Acting and START Leading

 - Customers increasingly dissatisfied by canned platitudes propping up inadequate service

 - Direct reports, demotivated by a lack of clear direction, are spinning their wheels and achieving less

 - Managers are frustrated by lack of accountability, too many excuses, little real action and slow progress

-Playing it Safe = No Action = Status Quo
+Lead by Playing it Safe: No Action = Status Quo

 Two members of her team had recently resigned as their project had stalled and showed no signs of recovery.
 Emma needs to recruit but doesn’t feel she can make that decision.

 Meanwhile, General Manager Mark was also frustrated.
 New to his role and organisation, he couldn’t understand why his team of capable, well paid, (albeit 'acting') executives couldn’t just ‘get on with it’.
 Fronting his first board meeting to explain why key project timelines had slipped was embarrassing and did little to build confidence in his ability.